Yoko Kanno: Career

-Since she works in the animation industry, she only receives instructions and storyboards from directors which helps her with composing.
+Since she works in the animation industry, she receives only instructions and storyboards, which help her with composing.
 However, it is uncertain if all of her works are to be included in the finished project.
 She once said that this is a way she likes to work, for she does not have to deal with rules during composing.
 In reference to this, she once stated:

 In my case, the creators talk to me and ask me to do a soundtrack a year or two before the animation is finished.
 At that time, I think of the plot in my brain, when the characters' names—everything about the characters—has not been decided yet.
 This is even when the title has not be decided yet.

 She was the lead member of the project band Seatbelts, which regrouped in 2004 to compose the soundtrack for the PlayStation 2 Cowboy Bebop video game (released in Japan in 2005).

 She has composed for Koei games released during the late 1980s to early 1990s and for Napple Tale, a Dreamcast game.
 Due to her close involvement in the Cowboy Bebop anime, the game released by Bandai also features her work.

 Apart from anime and games, Kanno also composes for live-action films and television commercials.
 Some popular brands she has composed for are Canon, DoCoMo, Fuji Xerox, 7-Eleven, Microsoft, Nissan, Toyota, Shiseido, Avon and MasterCard to name a few.
-Her contributions to films started in the 1990s but only since 2002 has there been a trend towards the medium, with some of the latter being shown in international film festivals.
+Her contributions to films started in the 1990s but since 2002 has there been a trend toward the medium, with some of the latter being shown in international film festivals.